BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 modern Bayesian methods rely at least on a PPL but that is just the tip of the iceberg.
 The operating system version as well as the hundreds of other software libraries that are used in conjunction all play a part in providing a result.
-When environments cannot be replicated one outcome is code that was working, now throws exceptions or errors and fails.
+When environments cannot be replicated one possible outcome is that code that used to work, now throws exceptions or errors and fails.
 This outcome, while frustrating, is at least helpful in that the failure state is obvious.
 An even more dangerous but subtle issue is that the code still runs but the results are different.
-This can occur because the library may change, or the algorithm itself.
+This can occur because the libraries may change, or the algorithms themselves.
 For example, TFP may change the number of tuning samples or PyMC3 may refactor the sampler between one version and the next.
 No matter what the reason, even if the data and analysis code is the same, the two alone are insufficient to